On this page:

 Once I’d done the picot row and knitted a few more stst rows, I had to create a hem.
 This meant knitting one stitch from the cast-on edge into each stitch along the row of stitches on the needle.
 It wasn’t as difficult as I thought it would be, and I finished quite quickly.
 The bottom edge was now not the cast-on edge, but the picot row, which changed from a row of holes to a row of bumps as a fancy edging.
 Nice.

-Wait for the next instalment to see how I get on.
+Read the next instalment to see how I get on with blackberry stitch.